taichimaeda/cel-ts/test/benchmark/README.md

 pnpm benchmark
 ```

-Results are written to `test/benchmark/results.json` and a quick ASCII chart is printed to stdout.
+Results are written to `test/benchmark/results.json` and a mitata summary is printed to stdout.